HubSpot/BidHub-CloudCode/README.md

 <img src="http://i.imgur.com/2qFxj7j.png" alt="Drawing" style="width: 150px;"/>

+## Adding Items
+The easiest way to add an item is directly from Parse.
+Go to Core > Data > Item and add either a single item via the +Row button or many items via a CSV import.

 ## Data Models
 That's it!
 You're all set up, and you can go play with the iOS and Android apps now.
-If you're interested in the data models and how they're set up, however, read on.
+If you're interested in the data models, read on for a short description.

 ### Item

 Represents a thing or service for sale.
-The easiest way to add these is directly from Parse (either via the +Row button or via a CSV import).

  * `allBidders` email addresses of everyone who has bid on this item
  * `closetime` after this time, bidding is closed